-ExpressionEngine has tools to make compliance with regulations like the GDPR (external link) easy to comply with.
+ExpressionEngine has tools to make compliance with regulations like the easy to comply with.
 GDPR (General Data Protection Regulation) has four main prongs: consent, record of processing, portability, and right to be forgotten.
 ExpressionEngine makes it easy to comply with these regulations, with infinite flexibility to also accommodate any regional or internal data privacy policies as well.

 Add-ons may also have consent requests, and you can also make any Consent Requests you need.
 Some common examples might be a “Terms of Service” consent, or permission to use member’s email addresses for marketing purposes.
 To create any consent you can imagine, visit the Consents Settings.
 Then simply use the Consent tags to manage user consent and Consent Variables in your templates to act upon them.

 ExpressionEngine records an audit log of all consents granted or withdrawn by a user.
 This is maintained indefinitely.
 If you ever need to prove or report an individual’s granting or withdrawl of consent, just visit your Consent Logs.

 ExpressionEngine’s simple templating and flexible tags have always made data portability a menial task.
 You can simply construct a template to output any data you desire, in any format you want (HTML, XML, CSV, etc.).
 Since every ExpressionEngine site is different, and your content is wholly under your control, it is your responsibility to build any such templates—should you need them—to easily export data for visitors.